CEI-lab/ece3400-2018/docs/lab2.md

 * *Unit Test:* If you have additional circuitry, be sure to test it before hooking them up to the Arduino.
 An amplifer can easily be tested by adding a DC voltage to the input and an oscilloscope to the output.
 A filter should be tested by doing a frequency sweep with a signal generator and an oscilloscope on the output.
 Once you know that it works, you can test your circuit further by hooking it up to your photo transistor and checking that the output has a range and a signal-to-noise ratio that works for the Arduino.

 * Next, hook up your circuit to the Arduino and try make it detect the presence of an IR hat.
-Remember: It is wise to put a ~300 Ω resistor in series with anything you connect to a pin, whether it is an input or an output.
+Remember: It is wise to put a ~300 Ω resistor in series with anything you connect to a pin, whether it is an input or an output.
 This way, if you have set something up incorrectly, it is less likely that you will burn out the pin or any connected components.

 * Finally, take the IR decoy and hook it up to 3V power.
 3V, NOT 5V!
 Again, you can use a coin cell battery, or (recommended) a power supply.
 First, check that the decoy is actually emitting at 18kHz - if not, contact your TA.
 Try placing your robot at an intersection in the maze, and place the decoy on a wall next to it.
 Code up a solution that enables your robot to tell the difference between robots and decoys.
 Anything goes - it could be a great FFT filter, or some higher level reasoning.